electech38/SmartSubtitleSuite/README.md

 🚀 Installation
 Option 1 — Use the installer (.exe) — for regular users

-If the repo has a SmartSubtitleSuite_Setup_vX.X.X.exe file under Releases, download and run it like installing any other app (Next → Next → Install).
-See packaging/BUILD_GUIDE.md for details on what happens during install.

 🔑 API Key Setup Guide

 The app needs 3 kinds of API keys.
 TMDB's key is already hardcoded in the code (no signup needed on your end); the other two are free to register and go into the Settings tab (OpenSubtitles/SubSource), or directly in the Translate tab when adding a key (Gemini).